 Cons:

-• I can’t “get away” for a weekend, an overnight trip, or even a long date without Henry tagging along.
+- I can’t “get away” for a weekend, an overnight trip, or even a long date without Henry tagging along.
 It’s a good thing I like him!
-Smile with tongue out

 Pros:

-• I’m the only one that can feed Henry!
-Winking smile
+- I’m the only one that can feed Henry!

 It may take a lot of sacrifice to make exclusive breastfeeding and eventually extended breastfeeding work long term; but if I’m able to do it for the health and general well-being of my kids, it’s 100% worth it.
 I think the pros by far outweigh the cons.